dotnet/jitutils/doc/getstarted.md

   or just install a recent release following the links above.
 * git - The jit-analyze tool uses `git diff` to check for textual differences since this is consistent across platforms, and fast.
-* clang-format - The jit-format tool calls clang-format to run whitespace based formatting changes.
-  We require version 3.8.0 for jit-format.
-Clang-format and clang-tidy can be installed from the [LLVM downloads page] (http://llvm.org/releases/download.html#3.8.0).
-We require clang-format and clang-tidy to be on the path for jit-format.
-* clang-tidy - The jit-format tool calls clang-tidy to run more advanced formatting changes.

 ## Tools included in the repo